Observables in a remote interface are reactive streams of Event instances in

 The observable reference can be passed directly to the Web Frame configuration.

-Notice we must reset the type of the publisher to AnyPublisher
+Notice we must reset the type of the publisher to AnyPublisher by using

 .eraseToAnyPublisher()